10 MISTAKES NOT TO MAKE WHILE GIVING AN INTERVIEW

 Allowing stress and anxiety to ruin your interview.

-Stress and anxiety happens to each one of us.
+Stress and anxiety happen to each one of us.
 It’s a natural emotional response for people to feel nervous before the interview.
 But it’s essential to not let the interviewer see that nervousness in your personality.
 Do whatever it takes to find your groove before interviewing, and then be intentional about your first and last impression–make yourself stand out…